SegersIan/knowledge-base/facilitation/index.md

         * Agenda (MUST)
         * Way Of Working (OPTIONAL)
             * If you are with a group that often have done this before, this might be implicit.
+            * Examples:
+                * "ELMO": Enough, let's move on.
+This means what it says, allow stalled conversation to move, as facilitator that's your role.
+                * Raise hand for silence
+                * Open for questions
+                * Be on time
+                * E manners (phone gone, camera on, ...)
+                * No smoking breaks or else agree in advance to it.
         * Objectives (MUST)
         * Expectations (OPTIONAL)
         * Do Ice Breaker/Check In activity to get people (mentally) in the room.